BOSSGAMERDAD's Risk Assessment Guide: 6 Real-World Scenarios for Better Decision Making

 2. Identify Risks:

-• Overpaying in a market bubble, hidden maintenance issues, and a declining neighborhood.
+• Overpaying in a market bubble

 3. Evaluate Risks: